top of page

 Having a child with Tourette’s can put a strain on family life.
 Trying to help your child, while balancing the needs of other siblings, work and your personal and marital relationship can be overwhelming.
 Our whole family approach means that we are also here for you and your other children, helping you as a family unit to thrive and turn things around.
 All programmes that are put in to place will take in to consideration the time, money and emotional investment that goes in to helping a child.

-Tourette's Syndrome is a spectrum disorder ranging from people being only mildly affected to profoundly affected, the good news is that regardless of where your child is in the spectrum, meaningful change can be made to improve their quality of life.
+Tourette's Syndrome is a spectrum condition ranging from people being only mildly affected to profoundly affected, the good news is that regardless of where your child is in the spectrum, meaningful change can be made to improve their quality of life.

 bottom of page